What is a USDA loan?

 Looking for an alternative to a USDA loan?

-The Citi HomeRun™ Mortgage could be a great alternative to a USDA loan, especially if you're not tied to living in a rural area.
-While there are some geographical criteria and income limitations to consider, the perks are great:
+The Citi HomeRun® Mortgage could be a great alternative to a USDA loan, especially if you're not tied to living in a rural area.
+Heads up, this loan program is only offered in select markets and income limitations may apply.
+But the perks speak for themselves:

 Low down payment